reactjs/react.dev/src/content/learn/your-first-component.md

 </Sandpack>

-And here's how to build a component:
+And here's how to build a Component:

 ### Step 1: Export the Component {/*step-1-export-the-component*/}